acq688/Project/README.md

     so please go ahead and do that now so that Policy Three can have some invoices.

  2. Now that you've written monthly invoices, you should probably write a unit test for it.
+    I recommend using nosetests for this.

- 3. Oh no, one of the unit tests are failing!
+ 3. Oh no, one of the test suites is completely failing!
 Figure out what caused this and fix it.

  4. Geez, whoever wrote PolicyAccounting sure didn't like making comments.
 Would you add some comments to the code and functions?
 You could even add some logging if you'd like.